cilium/cilium/Documentation/concepts/scalability/identity-relevant-labels.rst

 To limit the labels used for evaluating Cilium identities, edit the Cilium ConfigMap object using ``kubectl edit cm -n kube-system cilium-config`` and insert a line to define the labels to include or exclude.
+Alternatively, this attribute can also be set via helm option ``--set config.labels=<values>``.

 .. code-block:: yaml